How to Make Your Furniture Extraordinary with Upholstery Tacks

-Since the color is very light, I actually painted three coats making sure to lightly sand in between each coat with a fine grit sandpaper.
+Since the color is very light, I actually paint three coats making sure to lightly sand in between each coat with a fine grit sandpaper.
 Sanding in between coats creates a baby-soft finish.

-The dresser was then distressed and sealed using our Clear Matte Protective Sealer.
+The dresser is then distressed and sealed using a clear matte sealer.
+There are also many sealers available online HERE.
 I can now consider the easy part complete, and on to the fun stuff.

 Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture

 New to painting furniture and not sure where to start?
 Start at the beginning with How to Paint Furniture – a Beginners Guide.